hodl-dot-farm/hodl-farm-tezos-website/_posts/2020-03-23-better-payouts.md

 And so on so forth.
 Every payout occuring during cycle N is the estimated rewards for cycle N+5 minus the debt for cycle N-1, until Alice stops delegating.

 ## Loophole

+The astute reader will have noticed a loophole in the description above !
+As a delegator, you can stop delegating, then two cycles later, you will stop receiving payouts.
+It means that for three cycles, we will not be able to withhold debt, so you essentially walk away with free money!

+We estimate that this does not represent a significant issue.
+In fact, if you are motivated enough to move your funds to a new address every few weeks to pull out this attack, you deserve the extra XTZ !